Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Matraville - Chifley's median income among taxpayers was $54,499 and average income was $76,352 in the financial year 2022.
-These figures compare to Greater Sydney's median of $56,994 and average of $80,856 respectively.
-By September 2025, estimates suggest median income will be approximately $61,371 and average income will be around $85,980, based on a 12.61% growth in the Wage Price Index since financial year 2022.
-According to the 2021 Census, incomes in Matraville - Chifley cluster around the 67th percentile nationally.
-Income analysis shows that 25.3% of the population falls within the $1,500-$2,999 income range, with 3,592 individuals in this category.
-This is consistent with broader trends across the region where 30.9% fall into the same income bracket.
-Economic strength is evident through 35.6% of households achieving high weekly earnings exceeding $3,000, which supports elevated consumer spending.
-High housing costs consume 18.3% of income, but strong earnings place disposable income at the 71st percentile nationally.
-The area's SEIFA income ranking places it in the 7th decile.
+The Matraville - Chifley SA2 had a very high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers was $54,499 and average income stood at $76,352, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $61,371 (median) and $85,980 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Matraville - Chifley cluster around the 67th percentile nationally.
+Income analysis reveals that 25.3% of the population (3,592 individuals) fall within the $1,500-$2,999 income range, consistent with broader trends across the region showing 30.9% in the same category.
+Economic strength is evident through 35.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 18.3% of income, though strong earnings still place disposable income at the 70th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income